 Bible churches are conservative in nature and are usually considered evangelical churches.
 Most are non-charismatic, practice believer's baptism by immersion, regularly practice communion, and include a range of worship styles from traditional to modern.

 Another distinctive of many Bible churches is an emphasis on a literal interpretation of Bible prophecy.
 These churches generally believe in a dispensational view of Scripture, believing in an any-moment rapture of believers followed by a literal, seven-year tribulation before the second coming of Christ to the earth that will include a 1,000 year millennial kingdom and conclude with the new heaven and new earth (Revelation 20-22).

 Since each Bible church is independent, each must be evaluated individually to determine its beliefs and practices.
-For this specific information on Holly Tree Chapel, check out the links listed above.
+For this specific information on Holly Tree Bible Church, check out the links listed above.
 Additional questions should be directed to our pastor, Dr. Tim Mink, either by phone to 903/769-3501 or email to email@example.com.